-BANKERS ACCEPTANCE (BA): A negotiable money market instrument issued primarily to finance international trade.
+BANKERS' ACCEPTANCE (BA): Negotiable money market instruments issued primarily to finance international trade.
 These are time drafts in which a bank "accepts" as its financial responsibility to pay the principal at maturity even if the importer does not.
 In essence, these are bank obligations collateralized by goods being shipped between an exporter and an importer.